Koel Mallick: Television

-She and Jeet was also seen as a guest in Star Jalsha serial Sansar Sukher Hoy Romonir Gune for the promotion of the movie 100% Love.
+Mallick and Jeet were also seen as a guests in the Star Jalsha serial Sansar Sukher Hoy Romonir Gune for the promotion of the movie 100% Love.
 Mallick has also appeared on the popular soap Bojhena Se Bojhena which is also aired on STAR Jalsha.
-Apart from these, she played the role of Devi Mahisasurmardini in Mahalaya.
-Zee Bangla telecasted its first Mahalaya in 2007 and she played the role of Devi Mahisasurmardini for the first time in Zee Bangla Mahalaya 2007.
-So she is the first Mahisasurmardini of Zee Bangla Mahalaya.

 Brand endorsements

-Mallick has endorsed a variety of multi-national brands and has done television commercials for TVS Motor Company, Fair & Lovely, Panasonic, Vaseline etc.
+Mallick has endorsed a variety of multi-national brands and has done television commercials for TVS Motor Company, glow & Lovely, Panasonic, and Vaseline.

 Personal life

-Koel Mallick married Nispal Singh (Rane) on 1 February 2013.
+Mallick married Nispal Singh (Rane) on 1 February 2013.
 They had been in a relationship for seven years before that, but both of them had decided to keep their relationship away from the glamour world of Tollywood.
-On 1 February 2020 she announced on Instagram that she is expecting her first child.
-On 5 May 2020, at 05:00am, Mallick gave birth to a baby boy.
+On 1 February 2020 she announced on Instagram that she was expecting her first child.
+On 5 May 2020, Mallick gave birth to a boy.
+The couple named their son Kabir Singh.
+On 3 October she announced the news of her second pregnancy via social media.
+On 14 December 2024 she gave birth to a baby girl.